 Should I fertilize my lawn in the winter?

-While your perennial plants are dormant during winter, it’s the ideal time for trimming and pruning trees and shrubs.
+While your perennial plants are dormant during winter, it’s the ideal time for cutting back trees with chainsaw.
 Strong winds and heavy snow can break off branches and injure people and damage property.
 It’s too dangerous to prune large or high branches yourself, so hire professionals who are experienced and have the necessary insurance.

-You can prune by yourself, but keep in mind that over pruning is stressful and increases a tree’s susceptibility to disease and insects.
+You can prune trees and shrubs by yourself, but keep in mind that over pruning is stressful and increases a tree’s susceptibility to disease and insects.
 Prune just what’s necessary, like broken, diseased, and damaged branches, branches that are crossing each other or growing inward, and branches growing the wrong way.
-Keep your pruning to just a quarter of the branches.
+Keep your pruning and trimming to just a quarter of the branches.

 Give Your Flower Beds Some TLC